steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Chain.md

 |Label|OUT GAIN|
 |Unit|dB|

-4. The Mix knob template is the seventh and last knob you have to adjust.
-Drag and drop the Distortion's mix parameter from the **Parameter List** to the Template Parameters' Value and set the Template Parameters Label and Unit as follows.
+5. The Mix knob template is the seventh and last knob that you have to adjust.
+Drag the Distortion's Mix parameter from the **Parameter List** onto the **Value** field of the Template Parameter and set Label and Unit as follows.

 **Knob Template Mix**